There has been another ugly stabbing incident involving secondary school students.

 Barbados TODAY understands that the altercation stemmed from a dispute between the students, which started yesterday.

 “This whole thing started from the school bus yesterday.
-The students were quarrelling and it continued today.
+The students were quarreling and it continued today.
 One student slapped the other with a rock in his face and then the fight started.

-“When this happened a whole gang came and as a result some students were stabbed,” one source indicated, adding that a number of weapons, including scissors, metal and pieces of wood were confiscated.
+“When this happened a whole gang came and as a result some students were stabbed,” one source indicated, adding that a number of weapons, involving scissors, metal and pieces of wood were confiscated.

 Earlier this year, a similar incident occurred on a school bus, involving students from Daryll Jordan and Frederick Smith.

 Two weeks before that, a disturbing video was circulating online showing a male student from Grantley Adams Memorial School setting fire to the hair of an unsuspecting female student, who was on her mobile phone at a bus stop a stone’s throw away from the Blackman’s, St Joseph school.

 Another student quickly extinguished the fire and the affected pupil escaped injury.

 However, the alleged perpetrator was later charged and sent off to the Government Industrial School following the incident which drew sharp condemnation from the President of the Barbados National Council of Parent Teachers Association Shone Gibbs, who described the video as “extremely disturbing” and nothing to laugh about.

 Last November, two teenagers were also arrested and charged in connection with an altercation at the Ellerslie Secondary School, which resulted in a 16-year-old male receiving several cutlass wounds to his right hand in what has been a series of worrying incidents that have prompted calls by both the Barbados Union of Teachers and the Barbados Secondary Teachers’ Union for a comprehensive plan to be put in place to combat such incidents.